Adults with Children all aged 10 or over

 To view the map, please accept cookies

-Setting off from our base at Rushden Lakes you head down river.
-Take in the moving water in the backwater around Stanwick Lakes Nature Reserve before rejoining the main river.
+Check in time is 9am and then you will set off from our base at Rushden Lakes around 9.30am and head down river.
+Take in the moving water in the backwater around Stanwick Lakes Nature Reserve if you wish before rejoining the main river.
 The Water Mill Tea Room at Willy Watts Marina, Ringstead provides a great place for lunch on the river.

 In the afternoon continue your journey on the winding river passing Woodford and Denford Locks before reaching your overnight point at The Woolpack Inn.